-In this business, it’s not enough to hire someone to do compliance for you.
-You need to understand it yourself and take steps to make sure it gets done, and done right.
+Hiring a compliance consultant can help make your life easier.
+But it’s not enough to hire someone to do compliance for you.
+You need to understand it yourself and take steps to make sure it gets done and done right.
 Meeting the challenges of RIA compliance is part of the job, but that doesn’t mean the process can’t be made easier.

-Rather than spending your off-hours Googling industry terminology, here are a few definitions to get you started.
+Rather than spending your off-hours Googling industry terminology, here are a few RIA Compliance 101 definitions to get you started.

 SEC (Securities and Exchange Commission)